iitmcvg/iitmcvg.github.io/_posts/2018-07-17-Exploring-Adversarial-Reprogramming.md

 ## Regularization using blurring

 One very important difference between these adversarial programs and traditional adversarial examples is that traditional examples were only deemed adversarial because the perturbation added to them was small in magnitude.
 However in this case, as the authors state, "the magnitude of this perturbation[adversarial program] need not be constrained", as the adversarial perturbation is not applied on any previously true example.
-This fact is leveraged when training the program, as there are no limits on how large $W$ can be.
-Another point to note is that the perturbation is a nonlinear function of the trained weights $W$.
+This fact is leveraged when training the program, as there are no limits on how large $$W$$ can be.
+Another point to note is that the perturbation is a nonlinear function of the trained weights $$W$$.
 This is in contrast to other adversarial examples like the [_Fast Gradient Sign Method_](https://arxiv.org/abs/1412.6572) which are linear perturbations.

 One point which I'd like to bring up is that previous adversarial perturbations were better off if they contained high frequency components which made them "look like noise" (although they are anything but noise), as this resulted in perturbations which are imperceptible by the human eye.
 In other words, the perturbations did not change the true label of the image, but successfully fooled the targeted network.
 In the topic of adversarial programs however, there is no requirement for these perturbations to contain only high frequencies and be imperceptible, as the goal of the program is to repurpose the targeted network rather than to simply fool it.
 This means that we can enforce some smoothness in the trained program as a regularization technique as opposed to using L2 regularization.

 I trained an adversarial program for ResNet-18 to classify MNIST digits using regularization techniques borrowed from [this post](https://www.auduno.com/2015/07/29/visualizing-googlenet-classes/).
 The basic idea is as follows:

-* Blur the adversarial program image $W$ after each gradient step using a gaussian blur, with a gradually decreasing sigma.
+* Blur the adversarial program image $$W$$ after each gradient step using a gaussian blur, with a gradually decreasing sigma.
 * Blur the gradients as well, again using a gaussian blur with gradually decreasing sigma.

 After training for around 20 epochs, this was the resulting adversarial program: